Perspectives

-Strong growth
+Strong

-of strong growth
+for strong growth

-Intervening in France, Europe and internationally
+Operating in France, Europe and abroad

 The rise of telemedicine in France

-and in the world
+and around the world

-1. Source: Statista
+1. Source : Statista

 2. Sources: Institut Montaigne / McKinsey & Company